PPL-IIITA/ppl-assignment-shashank2306/README.md

 ##Documentation :
->Documentation of each question can be found in the respective folder of the question
+>Documentation of each question is in javadoc

 ##Tools used:
 >JDK for code <br />